 “What have you gained from Scouting that’s unexpectedly awesome?”
-Is the question I asked.
-For their privacy the repliers will stay anonymous, but a huge thank you if you wrote in with your Scouting highlights!
+For privacy, the repliers will stay anonymous, but a huge thank you if you wrote in with your Scouting highlights!
 Reading these points will give anyone a well-rounded view of the Scouting Experience, so let’s dive in:

 Here’s What Scouts Love About Scouting:

 Scouting gave me…

 - Scouting gave me incredible memories and life-lasting skills.

 - A sense of citizenship with fellow Scouts and community.